kbventures/next-i18next-blog-final/backup.md

 We are essentially wrapping the entire application and enabling i18n internationalization features to be available everywhere in the application.

 In our tutorial let's imagine that our data is static, meaning it won't change and doesn't need to be rebuilt every time the content is accessed by the user.
 This will make it faster to access.

+(In upcoming Part 2 of this blog we will cover cases where the data is dynamic and stems for a Database.)

 In your main `index.tsx` file, which is the main entry point of your app: